Learning Contextually-Adaptive Rewards via Calibrated Features: Experiments in Simulation

 We first evaluate our method using simulated human input to objectively measure reward accuracy against ground truth.
-Our experiments each consist of two stages: (1) representation learning, and (2) reward learning on these representations.
-We compare rewards learned on calibrated feature representations versus multi-task baseline representations, investigating whether: (1) explicitly capturing contextual effects using calibrated features yields more accurate rewards than multi-task baselines, and (2) learned calibrated features can be effectively composed to generalize to new test rewards.
+Our experiments each consist of two stages: (1) representation learning, and (2) reward learning using learned representations.
+We compare rewards learned using calibrated features versus multi-task baseline representations, investigating whether: (1) explicitly capturing contextual effects using calibrated features yields more accurate rewards than baselines, and (2) learned calibrated features can be effectively composed to learn new downstream rewards.